5 Ways to Improve Code Silver Procedures

-What is colour coding for?
+What is color coding for?

 Many healthcare organizations operate with a set of codes that alert staff to emergencies within the workplace.
-These codes are categorized by color and ensure efficient communication, quick response time, and increased safety of all involved.What is a Code Silver in a Hospital?
+These codes are categorized by color and ensure efficient communication, quick response time, and increased safety of all involved.

 In the healthcare sector, there are many color-coded incidents that staff use to communicate emergencies with each other.
 They can be announced over speakers or pagers and tell staff what to prepare for.
 A Code Silver call is significant in relation to active threats involving weapons.